Romy London

 Jump to:

-• What is Cold Foam?
+• 💭 What is Pumpkin Cold Foam (Starbucks Version)?

-• Ingredients
+• 🎃 Ingredients & Notes

 • 📖 Recipe Card

-What is Cold Foam?
+💭 What is Pumpkin Cold Foam (Starbucks Version)?

-Cold foam is a creamy and fluffy, foamy topping made with dairy milk that Starbucks serves on top of their cold brew coffee.
 In the Starbucks version, the foam is made with low-fat milk and vanilla syrup to sweeten.
 The ingredients are then whipped in a high-speed blender until fluffy and foamy.

-For Pumpkin Cold Foam, pumpkin puree and pumpkin spice is added into the mix, creating their signature pumpkin foam, that works deliciously on top of cold brew coffee.
+For Pumpkin Cold Foam, pumpkin puree and pumpkin pie spice is added into the mix, creating their signature pumpkin foam, that works deliciously on top of cold brew coffee.

 At Starbucks, the drink is generally served with a straw-less lid.

-Starbucks vs Dunkin' Donuts
+Starbucks vs Dunkin' Pumpkin Cream Cold Foam

-In the US, both Starbucks and Dunkin' Donuts serve their own version of this pumpkin coffee drink.
 The version at Dunkin' Donuts is created with a cold brew coffee that is steeped for up to 12 hours, topped with a pumpkin cold foam made with dairy cream and warming spices and topped with cinnamon sugar.

-The Pumpkin Cream Cold Brew at Starbucks, is created with a cold brew base that is sweetened with vanilla syrup, served with ice, and topped with a pumpkin cream cold foam and a dusting of pumpkin spice on top.
+The Pumpkin Cream Cold Brew at Starbucks, is created with a cold brew base that is sweetened with vanilla syrup, served with ice, and topped with a pumpkin cream cold foam and a dusting of pumpkin pie spice on top.

 If you love recipes with pumpkin, try these luscious pumpkin brownies, more-ish pumpkin pancakes or this fluffy pumpkin babka!